aubreyrjones/mutagen/README.md

   moves you make up and jot on notepaper before or during the game sessions.
 Formalize things into playbooks when you're ready; or don't.

-* There's meta-meta support. :) There's a Designer playbook which might help you get into the Mutagen headspace when writing a game or homebrew using the system.
-There's also a simple automation framework for piecing together multiple playbooks into seamless final documents for your players.

 * It's open source, even for commercial use.
 The core Mutagen system and several example playbooks are available for your own use,